JoeyDP/PPDB-Template-App/README.md

 CREATE DATABASE dbtutor owner app;
 ```

 You need to 'trust' the role to be able to login.
-Add the following line to `/etc/postgresql/11/main/pg_hba.conf` (you need root access)
+Add the following line to `/etc/postgresql/9.6/main/pg_hba.conf` (you need root access, version may vary).
+It needs to be the first rule (above local all all peer).
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD